prysmaticlabs/documentation/website/docs/install/install-with-script.md

     <tr>
       <td>Ropsten</td>
       <td>Ropsten</td>
       <td>Although execution-layer Ropsten is deprecated, core developers are using it to test The Merge.
 Consensus-layer Ropsten is a new network that lets us test The Merge across both of Ethereum's layers.
-This is the first network pair being tested for The Merge.</td>
+This network pair was one of the first pairs that was Merge-tested (see <a href='https://www.youtube.com/watch?v=2OfRuKSPjjw'>Ethereum Merge: Stage 1 - Ropsten Network Upgrade</a> for a livestream of the event).</td>
     </tr>
 </table>